Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/README.md

 ![Page-1](./images/dashboard-pg1.PNG)

-A geographic breakdown of emissions, showing region-wise contributions, emission per capita, and regional growth trends over the years.
+A geographic and sector-wise breakdown of emissions, showing region-wise contributions, emission per capita, and regional growth trends over the years.

 ![Page-2](./images/dashboard-pg2.PNG)

-A source-wise breakdown of major contributors to CO2 emissions and an examination of emissions in relation to economic growth.
+An examination of emissions in relation to economic growth.

 ![Page-3](./images/dashboard-pg3.PNG)